Saxon2771/ICT111-HEHe-MVP/docs/wireframe-usability-checklist.md

 ☑ Ready for Clickable Prototype Development

-The wireframes satisfy the usability requirements for the MVP and are ready to be converted into a clickable prototype using Figma.
+The wireframes satisfy the usability requirements for the MVP and are ready to be converted into a clickable prototype using Figma or canva.